antimof/UxPlay/README.txt

 Limitations: "`sudo make install`" does not work (due to lack of "sudo" equivalent on this platform); GStreamer sound was so far only confirmed to work with the DirectSound audiosink option "`-as directsoundsink`".
-The identification of the "true" MAC address of the UxPlay server is not yet implemented on Windows, so a random MAC address is used.

 1. Download and install **Bonjour SDK for Windows v3.0** from the official Apple site